mrismanaziz/Reforestation/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## My pet mouse 'Elvis' died last night.
+He was caught in a trap..